Atlanta Gay Travel

 Joining Hearts Pool Party

 Joining Hearts hosts a fun and carefree gay pool party event each year.
-It’s one of Atlanta’s smaller annual gay events but it’s just as fun.
+It’s one of Atlanta’s smaller annual LGBTQ events but it’s just as fun.

-The Joining Hearts mission is to support individuals impacted by HIV/AIDS in Atlanta.
+The Joining Hearts mission is to support locals impacted by HIV/AIDS.
 In attending their exciting gay parties, guests are encouraged to keep this mission close to their hearts.

 Atlanta Gay Prides